Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies

 Board Composition, Qualification and Experience

-The Board currently comprises six Directors.
+The Board currently comprises six (2020: seven) Directors.
 The number and/or composition may be changed where it is felt that additional expertise is required in specific areas, or when an outstanding candidate is identified.

 The current members of the Board have a wide range of skills and experience.
 The Board believes that a membership that combines detailed knowledge of the Group’s operations, the technology industry and leading a Group listed on the London Stock Exchange are crucial to the Board's ability to lead the Group successfully.